rajmakvana/RAG-SAAS-APP/README.md

-# 🚀 RAG SaaS Application
+# 🚀 RAG Chat Application

 A **Retrieval-Augmented Generation (RAG) SaaS backend** that allows users (schools, small companies, organizations) to upload documents and interact with them using an intelligent chatbot.
 The system dynamically decides whether to use **internal documents** or **web search** to answer user queries.